hpe-storage/co-deployments/helm/charts/hpe-flexvolume-driver/README.md

 ```

 ## Using
+To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
+Please see the [HPE FlexVolume Driver for Kubernetes](https://github.com/hpe-storage/flexvolume-driver) repository for the official documentation for this Helm chart.
+Also, it's helpful for be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support
+The HPE FlexVolume Driver for Kubernetes Helm chart is supported by the respective platform team.
+Currently supported platforms:

+- HPE Nimble Storage
+- HPE Cloud Volumes

-The HPE CSI Driver is considered beta software.
-Do not use for production and do not contact HPE for support.
-Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/csi-driver/issues).
-You may also join our Slack community to chat with HPE folks close to this project.
+You may also join our Slack community to chat with HPE folks close to this project for inquiries not requring our immediate response.
 We hang out in `#NimbleStorage` and `#Kubernetes` at [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing
 We value all feedback and contributions.
 If you find any issues or want to contribute, please feel free to open an issue or file a PR.
 More details in [CONTRIBUTING.md](CONTRIBUTING.md)